 There is one very good reason to visit the Teifi Marshes Wildlife Reserve in autumn and that’s birds – thousands of them!
 Situated on the banks of the river Teifi, between Cardigan and Cilgerran, this marshland area is home to thousands of migratory birds in the autumn.
 Keep an eye out for osprey, an ear out for an owl and watch flocks of Canadian geese as they take to the air or feed on the mudflats.

 Ty Canol, near Newport, is a remarkable 170-acre ancient oak woodland of international importance because it is home to more than 400 species of lichens, which thrive in the light, moist clean air conditions.
 Artists and scientists love this area equally for its gnarly moss-dripping oaks, abundant flora and fauna and diverse range of wildlife.
 A great place for some mushroom spotting!

 - Colby Woodland Garden

 If it’s the flaming colours of an autumn fall you’re after then head to the National Trust’s Colby Woodland Garden, near Amroth, to enjoy the bright red Acers, Dogwoods and Sweet-gum leaves amid the yellows and greens of this magical woodland.

 - Gwaun Valley

 Across the valley from Ty Canol another secret woodland is waiting to be visited in the Gwaun Valley.
 This steep-sided valley hosts avenues of beech trees that are awash with colour in the autumn and after the rain the waterfalls are at they’re most spectacular.
 Well worth a visit!

-Llys y Fran is a man-made reservoir near Clarbeston Road, which has a 6.5 mile trail around its banks and an impressive 100 foot high dam that sends water crashing down into the River Syfynwy in the autumn.
-A great afternoon walk any time of year.
+Llys y Fran is a man-made reservoir near Clarbeston Road, which has a 6.5-mile trail around its banks and an impressive 100-foot high dam that sends water crashing down into the River Syfynwy in the autumn.
+A great afternoon walks at any time of year.